oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases.html.markdown

 * `db_version` - (Optional) A filter to return only autonomous database resources that match the specified dbVersion.
 * `db_workload` - (Optional) A filter to return only autonomous database resources that match the specified workload type.
 * `display_name` - (Optional) A filter to return only resources that match the entire display name given.
 The match is not case sensitive.
+* `infrastructure_type` - (Optional) A filter to return only resources that match the given Infrastructure Type.
 * `is_free_tier` - (Optional) Filter on the value of the resource's 'isFreeTier' property.
 A value of `true` returns only Always Free resources.
 A value of `false` excludes Always Free resources from the returned results.
 Omitting this parameter returns both Always Free and paid resources.
 * `state` - (Optional) A filter to return only resources that match the given lifecycle state exactly.